and Salami Pairing

 Hot Coppa: No ring of fire here, but this hot coppa still fills your mouth with some heat that the malty sweet notes of an Oktoberfest quench nicely.
 Tender, earthy and fatty but not greasy, the salami reacts well to a little raisin finish in the beer.
 Low hops aid the fire factor, too.

-Can’t find Hot Coppa for your craft beer and salame pairing?
+Can’t find Hot Coppa for your craft beer and salami pairing?
 Mild Coppa pairs well for many of the same reasons.
 It’s the eternal dance of salty and sweet; the complex salinity of the Coppa draws out the sweet notes in the beer.
 And the absence of heat lets the concentrated pork flavor take center stage, balancing effortlessly with the fruity fall notes in Oktoberfest.